TLeng0/devops_workflow/src/index.md

 ---
-title: 11ty starter site
+title: GIthub Pages
 layout: "page.njk"
 ---

+Hello!

-This is a demonstration website using the [11ty static site generator](https://www.11ty.dev/).
-It shows pages, blog posts, lists, and tags.
+This is a github page generated using eleventy and deployed using github actions!

-The whole build process is managed through 11ty.

-I CAN deploy to github!!